cockroachdb/docs/v22.1/performance-best-practices-overview.md

 ## Hot spots

-A *hot spot* is any location on the cluster, such as a range, receiving significantly more traffic than another.
-Hot spots can cause problems as traffic increases.
+A *hot spot* is any location on the cluster, such as a range, receiving significantly more requests than another.
+Hot spots can cause problems as requests increase.

 They commonly occur with transactions that operate on the **same range but different index keys**, which are limited by the overall hardware capacity of [the range leaseholder](architecture/overview.html#terms) node.